Office: Chemistry Building, Room 9A

 Office Hours: The TAs will be available in the Undergraduate Chemistry Help Room, Room 083 Chemistry, during their office hours. students can also email their assigned TA to arrange for an appointment.

 T.A.
-Office hours in the help room are:
+Office hours in the help room (room chemistry 83 in the basement0 are:

 The Professor will be